Jet cone radius dependence of $R_{AA}$ and $v_2$ at PbPb 5.02 TeV from JEWEL+$\rm T_RENTo$+v-USPhydro: Results

 Finally, we study the dependence of $R_{AA}$ and $v_2$ with $R$, in the context of the so-called $R_{AA}$ to $v_2$ puzzle\ \cite{Liao:2008dk,Betz:2014cza,Xu:2014tda}.
 Thus, we use the centralities $10-30\%$ and $30-50\%$ and plot ratios of $R_{AA}$ and $v_2\left\{2\right\}$ vs $R$ in Fig.\ \ref{fig:ratio}.
 Note that for $R_{AA}$ we use the $p_T$ cuts consistent with CMS from \cite{CMS:2021vui} whereas, for $v_2\left\{2\right\}$, we use the cuts consistent with ATLAS \cite{ATLAS:2021ktw}.
 Our primary motivation for this is to ease comparisons with potential experimental data (other kinematic cuts are available upon request).
 With recoils, regardless of the centrality class, we find that $R_{AA}$ increases with increasing $R$ while $v_2\left\{2\right\}$ decreases with increasing $R$.
-In contrast, we find the exact opposite effect for our simulations without recoils since there $R_{AA}$ decreases with increasing $R$ while $v_2\left\{2\right\}$ increases with increasing $R$.
+In contrast, the exact opposite effect for our simulations without recoils is observed.
 The behavior is more acute in central collisions, as jets are more modified by the medium.
-Currently the only existing data comes from CMS \cite{CMS:2021vui}, which appears to be consistent with our results \emph{with recoils}.
-We have also confirmed the same for the $0-10\%$ centrality class data from CMS.
+Currently the only existing data for full jets comes from CMS \cite{CMS:2021vui}, which appears to be consistent with our results \emph{with recoils}\footnote{Recent ALICE results \cite{ALICE:2023waz} for charged jets in a lower $p_T$ interval indicate a decreasing trend in the $R_{AA}$ ratio, but the presented calculations are not directly comparable to them.}.